- For Intended Parents

 One of the main benefits of egg donation is the compensation involved.
 The money that you make as an egg donor can be life-changing.
 On average, egg donors typically make around $7,000 per cycle.
-At Hatch, you’ll receive $8,000 to $10,000, with additional compensation for subsequent donation cycles, academic and athletic achievements, personal characteristics, test scores, and more.
+At Hatch, compensation starts at $10,000, with additional compensation for subsequent donation cycles, academic and athletic achievements, personal characteristics, test scores, and more.

 And if you’re an egg donor outside of an egg donation-friendly state, travel may be required for egg retrieval and monitoring.
 If this is the case, you and a friend will receive full compensation and travel arrangements from the intended parents for a multiple-night stay.
 You’ll also receive personalized gifts and special touches from us at Hatch!

 There are so many reasons why people can't bring their families to life by themselves.
 Many intended parents hope to bring their children into the world for years, and finally turn to egg donation with IVF after consulting with their reproductive specialist.

 Egg donation is a critical part of empowering intended parents, from same-sex couples to women who struggle with infertility.
 One of the primary benefits of becoming an egg donor is that you’re helping intended parents achieve their dreams of family and offering a missing piece to their puzzle.